orhanors/React-Redux-Typescript-Starterkit/README.md

 const dispatch = useDispatch();
 ```

-And there we go.
 If we want to call our test API we just need to dispatch this action.
 Let's call it with user id 1:

 ```javascript
 dispatch(testApiCall(1));